 The responsibility for investigating cases and collecting evidence rests with Commonwealth investigative agencies like the AFP.
 An investigative agency locates and collects the evidence and other material required to pursue the proceeds of crime.

 2. Restraint of property

-In many cases, though not all, the CDPP will apply for a court order (restraining order) in order to preserve property pending the outcome of confiscation proceedings.
+In many cases, though not all, a court order (restraining order) is required to preserve property pending the outcome of confiscation proceedings.
 This order prohibits the disposal of property, or ability to deal with property, either absolutely or subject to conditions.
-In appropriate cases, the court may also order that restrained property be taken into the custody and control by the Official Trustee in Bankruptcy on behalf of the Commonwealth.
+In appropriate cases, the court may also order that restrained property be taken into the custody and control of the Official Trustee in Bankruptcy on behalf of the Commonwealth.